opensafely-core/git-server-proxy/README.md

 Create three directories: `read-only-keys/`, `read-write-keys/`, and `repos/`.
 These will not hold highly-sensitive information.

+Create another directory, `master-key/`, which will hold sensitive information, and should be protected accordingly (the docker user will need read access to it).

+Copy a private SSH key to `master-key/id_rsa` whose public key corresponds with a Github account which has read/write access to all the repos you wish to proxy.

 Edit `docker-compose.yml` so the `volumes` point to these locations (i.e. change the part before each colon).
 The default is for them to be subdirectories of the current directory when you start docker,